ERTIM/tibetan-POS-tagger/README.md

 RDRPOSTagger requires an inital tagger.
 For that we need a text where each line is a sequence of WORD/TAG pairs.
 See sample training and test sets in the data directory.

-We train RDRPOSTagger on goldTibTest.txt with the commend : pSCRDRtagger$ python RDRPOSTagger.py train ../data/goldTibTest.txt
+We train RDRPOSTagger on goldTibTest.txt with the command : pSCRDRtagger$ python RDRPOSTagger.py train ../data/goldTibTest.txt
 Here pSCRDRtagger$ is simply used to denote the current pSCRDRtagger source package.
 Note : the text should be already segmented.
 A .DICT lexicon file and an .RDR trained model file will be generated in the same directory containing the gold standard training corpus.